Cloud Mobile Gateway

 Increased flexibility and reduced network complexity

-- Disaggregated software architecture into smaller functional components to enable independent scaling and placement that eliminates stranded or underutilized resources
+- Disaggregated software architecture allows smaller functional components to enable independent scaling and placement that eliminates stranded or underutilized resources

 - Supports centralized and distributed architectures for increased deployment flexibility and optimal resource placement